-Risk Reduction Framework for NHS Staff at risk of COVID-19 infection Professor Kamlesh Khunti, Professor of Primary Care Diabetes & Vascular Medicine, University of Leicester Email: I&S Dr Anne de Bono, President Faculty of Occupational Medicine, Consultant Occupational Physician.
-University Hospitals of Leicester Email: Personal Data Professor Ivan Browne, Honorary Professor in Public Health Practice, Director of Public Health and Sports Services, Leicester City Council, Email: Irrelevant & Sensitive Leslie Cove, Head of Equality and Inclusion - Advocacy and Activism, NHS England and NHS Improvement Email: leslie.cove@nhs.net Andrew Foster, Executive Lead for Leadership and Interim Managing Director, NHS Leadership Academy Email: Andrew.foster2@leadershipacademy.nhs.uk Professor Trish Greenhalgh, Nuffield Department of Primary Care Health Sciences, University of Oxford Radcliffe Observatory Quarter Email: I&S Professor Wasim Hanif, Professor Diabetes & Endocrinology, Consultant Physician, University Hospitals of Birmingham Email: Irrelevant & Sensitive @uhb.nhs.uk Professor Azeem Majeed, Faculty of Medicine, School of Public Health.
-Chair -Primary Care and Public Health & Head of Department Email: Irrelevant & Sensitive Dr Chaand Nagpaul, General practitioner and Chair of the Council of the British Medical Association Email: CNagpaul@bma.org.uk Professor NR , Chief Medical Officer and Consultant Cardiologist, University Hospitals Coventry & Warwickshire NHS Trust, Clifford Bridge Road, Coventry, CV2 2DX Emails NR @nhs.net NR @uhcw.nhs.uk Mr Abdul Razaq, Interim Consultant in Public Health, Lancashire County Council Email: abdul.razaq@lancashire.gov.uk Marcus Riddell, Head of Equality and Inclusion - Evidence and Policy, Acting Head of Temporary Staffing (to support COVID-19 tasks and staff bank development).
-NHS England and NHS Improvement Email: marcus.riddell@nhs.net Professor Liam Smeeth, Professor of Clinical Epidemiology at London School of Hygiene and Tropical medicine.
-Email: I&S Dr Sonya Wallbank, Head of Culture Transformation COVID 19 Clinical Health and Wellbeing, Lead, NHS England and NHS Improvement Email: sonya.wallbank@nhs.net
+Risk Reduction Framework for NHS Staff at risk of COVID-19 infection

+Professor Kamlesh Khunti, Professor of Primary Care Diabetes & Vascular Medicine, University of Leicester (Chair)

+Dr Anne de Bono, President Faculty of Occupational Medicine, Consultant Occupational Physician.
+University Hospitals of Leicester

+Professor Ivan Browne, Honorary Professor in Public Health Practice, Director of Public Health and Sports Services, Leicester City Council

+Professor Trish Greenhalgh, Nuffield Department of Primary Care Health Sciences, University of Oxford Radcliffe Observatory Quarter

+Professor Wasim Hanif, Professor Diabetes & Endocrinology, Consultant Physician, University Hospitals of Birmingham

+Professor Azeem Majeed, Faculty of Medicine, School of Public Health.
+Chair - Primary Care and Public Health & Head of Department, Imperial College

+Professor Kiran Patel, Chief Medical Officer and Consultant Cardiologist, University Hospitals Coventry & Warwickshire NHS Trust

+Mr Abdul Razaq, Interim Consultant in Public Health, Lancashire County Council

+Professor Liam Smeeth, Professor of Clinical Epidemiology at London School of Hygiene and Tropical medicine.

+We would like to acknowledge the advice from Leslie Cove, Andrew Foster, Marcus Riddell and Sonya Wallbank

-SARS -CoV-2 (COVID-19) is a new virus and its characteristics and effects are gradually being identified including risk factors for incidence and severity.
+SARS -CoV-2 (COVID-19) is a novel virus whose characteristics and effects are gradually being identified including risk factors for incidence and severity.
 WHO has classified COVID-19 as an international pandemic.
 The NHS is grateful for the contribution of its entire workforce at a time when it is confronted with the challenges of such a pandemic.
 Concerns have recently been raised in the UK due to disproportionately higher rates of COVID-19 in black and minority ethnic health populations (BAME) compared to white populations [1].
 This has been particularly apparent amongst health care staff in the UK.
-The NHS is estimated to employ approximately 1.2-1.5 million staff, with BAME people making up 44% of the NHS workforce.
-Among all staff employed by the NHS, BAME account for approximately 21%, including approximately 20% among nursing and support staff and 44% among medical staff [2].
+The NHS is estimated to employ approximately 1.2-1.5 million staff.
+Among all staff employed by the NHS, BAME account for approximately 21%, of which approximately 20% among nursing and support staff and 44% among medical staff [2].
 In a recent analysis of staff deaths, of the 106 included cases, 98 had patient facing roles, seven did not and this was unclear for one.
 In 89 cases, the individual had been working during the pandemic.
 The characteristics of the cases are presented in the Table[3].
-The BAME heath care staff affected were a heterogeneous group.
-Among the doctors, the specialties affected were surgery (five cases), general practice (four), emergency medicine and medicine (each two), and one each from histopathology, geriatrics, neurorehabilitation, paediatrics, and psychiatry.
-There were no anaesthetists or intensivists identified Among the nursing staff, specialty was not always mentioned, but none were described as intensive care nurses.
+The affected BAME healthcare staff affected were a heterogeneous group.
+Among the doctors, the specialties were surgery (five cases), general practice (four), emergency medicine and medicine (each two), and one each from histopathology, geriatrics, neurorehabilitation, paediatrics, and psychiatry.
+There were no anaesthetists or intensivists identified.
+Among the nursing staff, specialty was not always mentioned, but none were described as intensive care nurses.
 The relative ages, proportions of either sex and of ethnicity among the main groups of staff are shown in Table 1.
 Overall in view of the number and heterogeneity of the staff affected, it is difficult to infer further from the data.